pablodecm/phd_thesis/src/103_chapter_3.md

 distribution $p_S(\boldsymbol{x}|\boldsymbol{\theta})$.
-As previously mentioned, the former is proportional to the cross section of the signal processes $\sigma_S$ while the latter can include properties such as the mass of an intermediate particle resonance (e.g. the Higgs mass $m_\textrm{H}$) or the general behaviour of the differential distribution (i.e. using unfolding methods to remove the experimental effects, which are not discusses in this work).
-Those parametric proxies can then be used by comparing them with the theoretical predictions of the SM or the alternative considered, in order to exclude or constrain its fundamental parameters (i.e. those that appear in the Lagrangian).
+As previously mentioned, the former is proportional to the cross section of the signal processes $\sigma_S$ while the latter can include properties such as the mass of an intermediate particle resonance [^resonance] (e.g. the Higgs mass $m_\textrm{H}$) or the general behaviour of the differential distribution (i.e. using unfolding methods to remove the experimental effects, which are not discussed in this work).
+Those parametric proxies can then be used by comparing them with the theoretical predictions of the SM or the alternative considered, in order to exclude it or constrain its fundamental parameters (i.e. those that appear in the Lagrangian).

+[^resonance]: In particle physics, a resonance is a peak around a certain energy in the differential cross section associated with the production of subatomic particles.

 #### Event Selection